mayank-17/Project-Hadoop/README.md

            Objective: to find the Top 10 popular Hashtag on Twitter and perform Web Scraping using Spark & Scala to stream the data on per second basis.

-### To view the Project please download Mini Project Report.pdf file
+### To view the Project please download Mini Project Report.pdf File